Inference on LATEs with covariates: Saturated instrumental variable estimation

-Because the term that is substracted in the numerator and denominator of \eqref{eq:sive} is orthogonal to the instruments and controls, it is straightforward to establish that the SIVE estimand has a causal interpretation that is identical to the unbiased TSLS estimand, without requiring the number of control dummies or instrument interactions to be small. \begin{theorem} Under \cref{ass:IV} and \ref{ass:group_size} it holds that
+Because the term that is subtracted in the numerator and denominator of \eqref{eq:sive} is orthogonal to the instruments and controls, it is straightforward to establish that the SIVE estimand has a causal interpretation that is identical to the unbiased TSLS estimand, without requiring the number of control dummies or instrument interactions to be small. \begin{theorem} Under Assumptions~\ref{ass:IV} to \ref{ass:indep},